How to Get Your Nevada Drivers License

 - Both you and your parent must sign the Minor Affidavit & Information sheet (this can also be downloaded from our website).
 This confirms that you (the beginning driver) and your parent/guardian comprehend specific driving laws pertaining to minors

-Once this process is completed, you will get a temporary paper document that will allow you to drive.
+Once this process is completed, you will get a temporary paper document that will allow you to drive in the state of Nevada.
 You will get the real learners permit by mail within 10 business days.
 At this point, you may only drive with an individual seated up front with you at all times, who meets these requirements:

 - The passenger must be at least 21 years of age.